LinaMaudlej/BF-linux/README.md

 	ip add

 You should be able to see interface tmfifo_net and two outgoing network interfacs UP.
+tmfifo_net: when running the following command, you are declaring the gateway  192.168.100.1. you can then ssh using  192.168.100.2 which is the internal BF ip. you can change the  192.168.100.2 when you ssh use the sudo ifconfig tmfifo_net0 again with the new ip.
+Note that DON'T change the gateway  192.168.100.1 ips of the BF machines.

 	sudo ifconfig tmfifo_net0 192.168.100.1/24 up

 This will make the 3 index GID available :
 	sudo ifconfig <first_interface> 192.168.0.20 up
 	sudo ifconfig <second_interface> 192.168.0.21 up